 Keystone Exam Information

 The Keystone Exams are Pennsylvania state-mandated end-of-course exams currently given at the end of algebra (Algebra I or Applied Algebra II), biology (Biology II or Bio I Accelerated), and 11th grade literature (English 11 or English 10 Accelerated).
-Starting with the class of 2020, achieving a Proficient or Advanced score on each exam will be required for graduation.
-Additionally, students in 11th grade who have not yet taken all three exams are required to do so for Federal accountability.
+Students in 11th grade who have not yet taken all three exams are required to do so for Federal accountability.